-Sitting down seems like a fairly harmless activity but did you know that it can be a big cause of lower back pain?
+Sitting down may seem like a fairly harmless activity but did you know that it can be a major cause of lower back pain?

 Have you ever found yourself working away on an outside job in the middle of winter and enviously looked through a window at an office full of workers sitting in the warm?

 There you are cold and aching while they sit there drinking coffee and typing away on their computers in comfort.

 "It's alright for some" you might think to yourself.